hy6356/OpenStack-Grizzly-Install-Guide-CN/OpenStack_Grizzly_Install_Guide.rst

    #Keystone
    CREATE DATABASE keystone;
+   GRANT ALL PRIVILEGES ON keystone.* TO 'keystoneUser'@'localhost' IDENTIFIED BY 'keystonePass';
-   GRANT ALL ON keystone.* TO 'keystoneUser'@'%' IDENTIFIED BY 'keystonePass';
+   GRANT ALL PRIVILEGES ON keystone.* TO 'keystoneUser'@'%' IDENTIFIED BY 'keystonePass';

    #Glance
    CREATE DATABASE glance;